SeryioGonzalez/Azure_IoT_Lab/routing/README.md

 ## Creating a Custom Endpoint of type Storage under Azure IoT Hub routes

 In the previous step, we declared an Azure Storage container as a potential destination for sending device messages, but did nothing with it yet. <br/>
-In this step, we are going to configure all messages to be sent to that endpoint.<br/>
+In this step, we are going to configure all messages to be sent to that endpoint.
+For this, we need to create a route for the data<br/>

 8. In the previous blade, select the **Routes** submenu, highlighted in red and click **+Add** for creating a route, as shown below: